 Nature of activity Participant Source of financial support Duration Two Doctoral Committee (DC) meetings to assess Ph.D. research scholars' progress periodically.
-Two external subject experts and research guide & supervisor Remuneration of subject experts and guide is paid from college research fund.
-1 Joint research paper publications in national international research journals.
-Faculty, research guide & supervisor and research scholars of the college departments and Professors, researchers & research scholars from Universities, research institutes & from various other colleges Self (author) or from funded minor or major research projects 365 Approval of research procedure or proposal by the Institutional Bioethical Committee Principal investigator (PI) of the research work, research guide and supervisor, junior research fellow or project fellow or research scholar, Head of the Departments, Subject experts, Self (Research scholar) or from respective funded minor or major research projects 1 students' & research scholars' representatives
+Two external subject experts and research guide & supervisor Remuneration of subject experts and guide is paid from college research fund 1 Joint research paper publications in national international research journals.
+Faculty, research guide & supervisor and research scholars of the college departments and Professors, researchers & research scholars from Universities, research institutes & from various other colleges Self (author) or from funded minor or major research projects 1086 Selection of Junior Research Fellow (JRF) or Project Fellow (PF) under funded research projects Principal investigator (PI) of the research work, junior research fellow or project fellow applicant, Head of the Department, & a Subject expert.
+Remuneration of subject experts is paid from the research grant 1 View File

-View File